hdima/erlport.org/src/docs/python.rst

         set_message_handler(handler)
         return Atom("ok")

-This message handler just send all messages to the predefined Erlang process.
+This message handler just send all messages to the selected Erlang process.

 To send a message to Python `python:cast/2`_ function can be used and also all unknown to ErlPort messages will be redirected to the message handler.